arinavasileva/Flight-Game/Readme.md

 If the player selects 'view co2 budget':
 - The remaining co2 in the player's budget is displayed.

-If the player selects 'view players':
-- A list of all players is displayed included their goals reached, location, and co2 budget.'

 If the player selects 'search weather conditions':
 - The player is prompted to enter the ICAO code of the airport which they want to view the weather.